tarantool/rocks/README.md

 Tarantool CI System automatically builds and publishes RPM and DEB packages for all these modules.

-Check the [list of available Tarantool packages][AvailablePackages] published at Tarantool website.
+The list of approved Tarantool packages is published on [Tarantool rocks page][RocksPage].

 ## Table of contents
 * [Prerequisites](#prerequisites)